 Differentiate yourself from other credit repair service providers by offering valuable add-ons and bonuses to add a personalized touch.

 Avoid the temptation to over-promise early so that you don’t end up under-delivering — and disappointing — the prospect when it’s time for them to sign up for services or upgrade to a better package.
 You want to be able to ‘wow’ your prospects at every opportunity so make sure you’re getting them excited about something and then surprise them by over-delivering.

 Whether this happens in the form of bonus reports, free coaching sessions, or other freebies, the goal is to give well beyond what the prospect is expecting to build rapport.

 If you’re not following up with a prospect in a timely manner, you could lose their interest and miss the chance to sell credit repair.
 Consider that someone who is interested in credit repair services has a certain level of urgent need — they are looking for a way to fix a damaged credit report as soon as possible.
 If you aren’t catering to this need by following up shortly after their inquiry or after having an initial discussion with the prospect, you could be putting yourself at risk for losing the sale entirely as they search elsewhere for help.

-Mark follow up calls on your calendar or use a credit repair software program like CreditRepairCloud.com to organize and manage your prospects so you don’t miss opportunities to follow up.
+Mark follow up dates on your calendar or use a credit repair software program like CreditRepairCloud.com to organize and manage your prospects so you don’t miss opportunities to follow up.

 When you’re selling credit repair or looking for ways to increase sales and provide great credit repair services, it’s a good idea to focus on the sales process itself.
 Breaking down interactions with your prospect step by step and creating a systematized method of communication can help you deliver unforgettable service — and close more sales as you go.